3mdeb/verified-boot/verified_boot_app.md

   understandable and simplified way.
 - Helps to establish the trusted keys and certificates database.

+The application assumes that the firmware does not implement insecure image verification policies allowing to bypass signature verification when UEFI Secure Boot is enabled.
+Protection against firmware vulnerabilities is out of scope.

 ## Requirements

 Requirement use the words defined in